 Be aware that extremely high rates are applicable if you do not renew a terminated contract.

 Regional differences apply around the UK based largely on the market before deregulation.
 A contract from one supplier can be cheaper in London than Birmingham for the same property.
-The average electricity bill for all regions is shown in the graphic below.
+The typical electricity bills for all regions is shown in the graphic below.

 Read GuideSo Energy is a 100% renewable energy supplier for UK households and is backed by Renewable Energy Guarantee of Origin (REGO) Certificates.